hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-suspend-web-domains bob

-The function of suspending all user's sites.
+This function of suspending all user's sites.

 *******************************************************************